Tina Datta

 Tina Datta (/bn/; born 27 November 1991) is an Indian actress known primarily for her work in Hindi television.
 Datta rose to fame with her portrayal of Ichcha Singh Bundela in Uttaran.
-She went on to participate in stunt-based reality show Fear Factor: Khatron Ke Khiladi 7 and reality series Bigg Boss 16.
+She also participated in Khatron Ke Khiladi 7 and Bigg Boss 16.

 Personal life

 Datta was born in Kolkata on 27 November 1991 to Madhumita Datta and Tapan Datta.
 She has an elder brother named Debraj.

 She's an avid yoga and pilates enthusiast.
 During the COVID-19 lockdown, she decided to switch her routine from functional weight training to yoga.
 Additionally, the actress is well versed in pole dancing and kickboxing.

 Career

 Child artist and early roles (1996–2008)

 Datta made her debut at the age of five with the show Sister Nivedita.
 A year later, she made her film debut as a child artist with the Bengali film Pita Maata Santan.
 She went on to act in many Bengali films some of which are Dus Number Bari and Sagarkanya.
 She has also acted in several Bengali television series one of which being Khela.
 Datta starred in Rituparno Ghosh's film Chokher Bali alongside Aishwarya Rai.
 She further played young Lalita in Vidya Balan and Saif Ali Khan's 2005 cult movie Parineeta.
 Datta auditioned for the role of in Kolkata and Pradeep Sarkar, who was looking for a Bengali face to play the role really liked her and said she was perfect for the role.
 In 2008, she starred in the Bengali mythology drama television series Durga where she played Kumkum Roy Choudhary.